Theory of superconductivity mediated by Rashba coupling in incipient ferroelectrics

-with $a=0$ for the singlet and $a=x,y,z$ for the triplet channel. $N_F$ is the density of states (DOS) per spin at the Fermi energy and $\omega_c$ is a characteristic cut-off frequency (of the order of $\omega_{TO}$).
-The interaction kernels are the following:
+with $a=0$ for the singlet and $a=x,y,z$ for the triplet channel. $N_F$ is the density of states (DOS) per spin at the Fermi energy, and $\omega_c$ is a characteristic cut-off frequency.
+The interaction kernels are the following,